Relational Models for the Lambek Calculus with Intersection and Constants: Weak Completeness

 \begin{rem} Andr\'eka and Mikul\'as~\cite{AndrekaMikulas1994} in their proof of Theorem~\ref{Th:AndrekaMikulas} use a more abstract algebraic framework: labels on graph edges are not formulae but elements of a residuated semi-lattice (that is, algebraic model for $\LL$, see~\cite{GalatosRLbook} for details).
 In other words, strong completeness appears as a corollary of a purely algebraic representation theorem.
 In our case, however, the representation theorem holds only for the Lindenbaum--Tarski algebra, which consists of equivalence classes of formulae.
 Indeed, the representation theorem for arbitrary algebras would have yielded strong completeness, which does not hold (see Section~\ref{S:counterexample} below).
 Thus, it does not matter whether to use formulae (as we do) or elements of this algebra as labels. \end{rem}

 \begin{rem} If one takes the reduct of a non-standard square R-model by removing constants~$\Zero$ and~$\One$, the result will be a square R-model in the usual sense.
 In particular, this holds for our universal model $\Md_0^{\Af}$.
-Thus, we get Mikul\'as' Theorem~\ref{Th:Mikulas} as a corollary of our Theorem~\ref{Th:weak}.
-Labels in our proof are formulae, while Mikul\'as used filters, which are sets of formulae.
-The reason was that without an explicit unit constant there are incompatible formulae which should be labels of the same loop (e.g., $p\BS p$ and $q \BS q$ for different variables $p$ and $q$).
-Using the explicit unit resolves this issue and makes things simpler. \end{rem}
+Thus, we obtain an alternative proof of Mikul\'as' Theorem~\ref{Th:Mikulas}.
+In our construction, labels on edges are formulae, while Mikul\'as used filters, which are sets of formulae.
+This is achieved by using the explicit unit constant: without $\One$, there are incompatible formulae which should be labels of the same loop (e.g., $p \BS p$ and $q \BS q$ for different variables $p$ and $q$).
+The tradeoff for this simplification is the use of a more complicated, non-standard interpretations of constants.
+Below (Section~\ref{S:iterative}) we extend this argument to an infinitary extension of $\LEw$. \end{rem}